 When purchasing holiday lights, check the box to ensure that they are approved for outdoor use.
 Decorating your home’s exterior with lights that are not specifically made to withstand the weather can be dangerous.

-That said, when storing lights, keep indoor and outdoor lights separate so the wrong ones are not accidently used.
+When storing lights, keep indoor and outdoor lights separate so you don’t accidentally use the wrong ones.

 3. Don’t Overload Circuits

 An overloaded circuit could lead to a temporary power outage, blown fuses and risk of electrical fire.
 Avoid this by limiting the quantity of holiday lights to any one circuit.